cooltronicpl/-ispconfig3-varnish/README.md

 The pseudo-SSL is a particular port used by Apache & Varnish to be a back-end for the NGINX SSL.
 The traffic itself is not SSL but the environment is configured to say to PHP scripts that we are on SSL connection (X-Forwarded-Proto & HTTPS environment variable).

-## Craft CMS 4.x and 3.x Install notes
+## Craft CMS 4.x and 3.x Install notes for ISP Config 3

 All cookies are included in this script, so admin panel in `YOUR_DOMAIN.com/admin` works.
 For load CraftCMS from private folder in web change: